Kings–Oilers rivalry: 2021–present: Return to the battle

 In the 2022 playoffs, the rivalry was reignited when both teams met in the first round.
 The Oilers came back from a 1–0 and a 3–2 series deficit to defeat the Kings in seven games.
 They met again in the 2023 playoffs, where the series ended in six games, ending with a 5–4 win in Los Angeles.
 They met again for a third consecutive year in the 2024 playoffs; this series featured a heated game three in which the teams combined for 92 penalty minutes, 82 in the third period, amidst a 6–1 victory for the Oilers.
 The Oilers won the series in five games en route to the Stanley Cup Final.
 In the ensuing off-season, both teams would swap players in free agency as the Oilers signed Viktor Arvidsson from the Kings to a two-year, $8 million contract while the Kings signed Warren Foegele from the Oilers to a three-year, $10.5 million contract.

 During the 2024–25 season, the rivalry became even more intense.
 With both teams set to meet in the first round for the fourth consecutive year in the 2025 playoffs, they met in two regular season games in a span of 10 days from April 5 to 14, 2025, that decided home-ice advantage in that matchup.
 The Kings won both games by a score of 3–0 in Los Angeles and 5–0 in Edmonton, respectively, to clinch home-ice advantage.
 However in the last two meetings of the regular season the Oilers did not have both Connor McDavid and Leon Draisaitl available because of injuries.
 Despite the Kings taking a 2–0 series lead, the Oilers won the next four games to once again win the first-round series, en route to a second consecutive Stanley Cup Final.
-The Kings held a 4–3 lead in the third period of game 3 and potently a 3–0 series lead for the Kings before head coach Jim Hiller unsuccessfully challenged Evander Kane's game-tying goal for goaltender interference, resulting in Evan Bouchard scoring the eventual game-winning goal on the ensuing power play for the Oilers; the coach's challenge call was widely viewed as the turning point of the series.
+The Kings held a 4–3 lead in the third period of game three and potentially a 3–0 series lead for the Kings before head coach Jim Hiller unsuccessfully challenged Evander Kane's game-tying goal for goaltender interference, resulting in Evan Bouchard scoring the eventual game-winning goal on the ensuing power play for the Oilers; the coach's challenge call was widely viewed as the turning point of the series.
 Following the series, the Kings named former Oilers general manager Ken Holland as their new vice president and general manager, replacing Rob Blake whose contract was not renewed.
 They subsequently signed Corey Perry from the Oilers as a free agent to a one-year, $2 million contract.